dockstore/dockstore/_docs/hosted-tools-and-workflows.md

 * Compare Hosted Workflows and Remote Workflows
 * Register a Hosted Tool and Workflow on Dockstore

+## Introduction to Hosted Tools and Workflows
+A hosted tool or workflow is simply an entry where instead of files being stored in a Git repository they are stored within Dockstore.
+It should be noted that for hosted tools we do not store the Docker image in our own registry.

 ## Next Steps

 Find out how to launch your tools and workflows at [Launching Tools and Workflows](/docs/user-tutorials/launch/).